leggedrobotics/free_gait/README.md

 [![Free Gait Maneuvers with ANYmal](https://img.youtube.com/vi/EI1zBTYpXW0/0.jpg)](https://www.youtube.com/watch?v=EI1zBTYpXW0)

-Free Gait is a software framework (whole-body abstraction layer) for the versatile control of legged robots.
-Through its interface, motions in task space can be defined for static and dynamic maneuvers.
-During execution, Free Gait tracks the desired motions robustly even under slip and external disturbances.
-The application of this framework includes intuitive tele-operation of the robot, efficient scripting of behaviors, and interface for motion and footstep planners.
+*Free Gait* is a software framework for the versatile, robust, and task-oriented control of legged robots.
+The Free Gait interface defines a *whole-body abstraction layer* to accomodate a variety of task-space control commands such as end effector, joint, and base motions.
+The deﬁned motion tasks are tracked with a feedback whole-body controller to ensure accurate and robust motion execution even under slip and external disturbances.
+The application of this framework includes intuitive tele-operation of the robot, efficient scripting of behaviors, and fully autonomous operation with motion and footstep planners.

 The source code is released under a [BSD 3-Clause license](LICENSE).